SenteraLLC/ulabel/api_spec.md

         // If submit is unsuccessful and annotations edits should not be treated as "saved", return false },
     color?: "Arbitrary Color" // e.g. "#639", "#3AB890", "rgb(200, 0, 170)", "hsl(0, 100%, 50%)"
+    set_saved?: boolean // If true, will call ulabel.set_saved(true) before the hook is called, thus avoiding the "unsaved changes" warning
 }
 ```